-Mr. Wolf is chair of the firm's Intellectual Property practice group.
-He is also a member of the Litigation practice group and has been lead trial counsel in some of the most significant cases brought by and against global technology companies.
-His professional activities focus on patent, trade secret, licensing, and business tort issues, particularly involving medical and biomedical technologies and computer hardware, software, and networking.
-While much of Mr. Wolf's practice is in federal trial courts throughout the United States, he also has extensive arbitration, appellate, and counseling/diligence experience.
+Matt Wolf, co-chair of the firm’s Intellectual Property practice group, has been lead trial counsel in some of the most significant cases brought by and against global technology companies.
+His professional activities focus on patent, trade secret, licensing, antitrust, and business tort issues, particularly involving life sciences technologies and computer hardware, software, and networking.
+While much of his practice is in federal trial courts throughout the United States, he also has extensive arbitration, appellate, and counseling/diligence experience.

-Mr. Wolf has been recognized as a "key individual" for his achievements in patent litigation in Chambers USA.
+Matt has been recognized as a "key individual" for his achievements in patent litigation in Chambers USA.
 He has been named both a Winning Litigator and Trailblazer by The National Law Journal.
 In 2022, he was named “IP Litigator of the Year” East Coast by Benchmark Litigation.
-He also is top ranked by IAM's Patent Litigation 1000: The World's Leading Patent Litigators, which has noted that he is a "trial supremo"; a "smart guy who knows how to frame the best case," with "tremendous trial skills and a superb ability to think on his feet," and "his cross-examination skills are some of the best."
-Prior to attending the University of Virginia School of Law, Mr. Wolf was World University Debate Champion in 1990.
+He also is top ranked by IAM's Patent Litigation 1000: The World's Leading Patent Litigators, which has noted that he is a "trial supremo;" a "smart guy who knows how to frame the best case," with "tremendous trial skills and a superb ability to think on his feet," and "his cross-examination skills are some of the best."
+Prior to attending the University of Virginia School of Law, he was World University Debate Champion in 1990.